Karel Martens: Werkplaats Typografie

-The Werkplaats Typografie (WT) is a two-year graphic design master programme at the ArtEZ Institute of the Arts and was founded by Karel Martens and his former student Wigger Bierma in 1998.
+The Werkplaats Typografie (WT) is a two-year graphic design master programme at the ArtEZ University of Arts and was founded by Karel Martens and his former student Wigger Bierma in 1998.
 The idea to start Werkplaats Typografie came from the problems Martens found in existing models of design education in the Netherlands.
-He notes that “A little bit what I’m regretting now in design education is that it’s design, design, design, the students always looking in magazines, looking at how other designers are doing it—it’s incestuous…students often see inspiration in copying things, not in the energy of the work or the mentality behind the design but the flavor of it and the superficial work.”
+He notes that “A little bit what I’m regretting now in design education is that its design, design, design, the students always looking in magazines, looking at how other designers are doing it—it’s incestuous…students often see inspiration in copying things, not in the energy of the work or the mentality behind the design but the flavor of it and the superficial work.”
 He did not want his programme to be a place that just churned out designers, but one that urges students to own styles and personalities.

 The program is very hands-on and offers many collaborative opportunities to work with external clients.
 Since its conception, the school regularly invites guests to review student work, give presentations, or host workshops.
 The students are often invited to work with both international and national festivals and projects.
 In addition to these opportunities, students are expected to work on self-initiated projects as well as attend meetings, lectures, and seminars.
 The curriculum consists of three components: